 Perhaps more beneficial than anything else is that memory improves with writing.
 There has been adequate research done to suggest that pen to paper makes it easier for people to remember pertinent information.
 This way, you’ll be much more likely to remember what you are grateful for.
 So, grab a pen or pencil, grab a notebook and write down daily reminders for your sake.
 This will be a behavior that can pay dividends for your mental health later on.
 Gratitude journals also have research to back up how happy you can be as a result of keeping a gratitude journal.

-Dr. Robert Emmons and his team conducted a study at the University of California, and they found significant improvements across the board when people utilized gratitude journals.
+Dr. Robert Emmons and his team conducted a study at the University of California, and they found significant improvements across the board when people utilized a gratitude journal.
 Participants were asked to write down five things that they were thankful for in the past week.
 This group was found to be more optimistic and active in exercise while having fewer health issues.
-Dr. Emmons made the conclusion that those who practice gratitude not only feel good but are motivated to do good.
+Dr. Emmons made the conclusion that those who express gratitude not only feel good but are motivated to do good.
 While this is one individual study, the benefits of practicing gratitude in a practical way can have tremendous advantages.

 2. Give Daily Compliments